 Fix: Steam Not Downloading Games Error

-Well, the primary problem for the affected Steam users is that they can’t play Steam games until they’re updated to the latest version.
-Whenever a new update appears for the installed games on your Steam library, Steam starts downloading the game patch update automatically.
-Now, if the client is unable to download the game update, you won’t be able to play it which is quite pathetic.
+The primary problem for the affected Steam users is that they can’t play Steam games until they’re updated to the latest version.
+Whenever a new update appears for the installed games on your Steam library, Steam automatically downloads the game patch update.
+Now, if the client cannot download the game update, you won’t be able to play it, which is quite pathetic.

-Meanwhile, this particular error or bug doesn’t send any notice to the users which is another mess.
-Eventually, the download queue of the game doesn’t progress at all and just shows the ‘Starting’ text.
+Meanwhile, this particular error or bug doesn’t notify the users, which is another mess.
+Eventually, the download queue of the game doesn’t progress at all and shows the ‘Starting’ text.
 So, without wasting any more time, let’s get into the steps below.